Psychology Major

 Admission to the Major

-Students wishing to declare a major in psychology should prepare as early as possible because declaration must be done in the second semester during sophomore year.
+Students wishing to declare a major in psychology should prepare as early as possible.
+Declaration must be done in the second semester during sophomore year.
 Thus, by the end of the first semester in the sophomore year, students should have completed all requirements for entry into the major.

-At the time of application, a student must demonstrate that he or she (1) has taken two full-credit courses in the field of psychology at Wesleyan and received a B or higher in each course; (2) has completed the introductory psychology (or a replacement breadth course that allows an AP or IB credit in place of introductory psychology), research methods, and statistics requirements for the major (these same courses may be used to fulfill the first requirement as well); and (3) has fulfilled the University’s stage I General Education Expectations.
-Students with outstanding requirements to complete are required by the Dean's Office to either declare a second major or submit a major deferral form to their class dean in the event they are unable to successfully complete the admission requirements for psychology.
-Transfer students must receive a B or higher in each of two psychology courses from their previous institution.
-Junior transfer students have until the end of the first week of the junior year and must meet all admission requirements at their previous institution.
+At the time of application, a student must demonstrate that he or she (1) has taken two full-credit courses in the field of psychology at Wesleyan and received a B or higher in each course; (2) has completed the introductory psychology (or a replacement breadth course that allows an AP or IB credit in place of introductory psychology), research methods, and introductory statistics (these same courses may be used to fulfill the first requirement as well); and (3) has fulfilled the University’s stage I General Education Expectations.

 Major Requirements

 Ten full-credit psychology courses and General Education Expectations stages I and II are required for completion of the major.
 Nine of the 10 credits required for the major must be taken for a grade.
-(This has been temporarily waived for Spring 2020 and AY2021.)
 Courses in introductory psychology and introductory statistics must be taken for a grade.
 Required elements of the major are introductory psychology (one credit), an introductory statistics course (one credit), research methods (one credit), one breadth course from each of three areas of psychology (three credits), a specialized course (one credit), and three additional elective credits that can come from any courses and tutorials associated with the major.
 All courses must be completed by the end of the senior year.

 Introductory Psychology

-PSYC105, a lecture class that provides a broad overview of the field, is required for the major and should typically be the first course taken in the major.
+PSYC105, a lecture class that provides a broad overview of the field, is required for the major and should be taken in the first or second year.
 The course must be taken graded if used for the major.
-(This had been temporarily waived for Spring 2020 and AY2021.)
-The course should be taken in the first or second year.
 One can alternatively transfer a psychology AP or IB credit in place of this course (see the Advanced Placement section).
 Only one can be counted toward the major.

 Introductory Statistics

 A psychological statistics course provides an introduction to data analysis in psychology.
 PSYC200, PSYC201, or PSYC280 is typically used to fulfill this requirement, but ECON300 and MATH132 are acceptable as well.
 The course must be taken graded if used for the major.
-(This had been temporarily waived for Spring 2020 and AY2021.)
 A course in introductory statistics should be taken in the first or second year (some research methods courses require statistics as a prerequisite).
 Only one can be counted towards the major.

 Research Methods

 A research methods course trains specific skills for evaluating and performing research.
 Research methods courses are numbered PSYC202-219.
-Some of these courses are more general, while others are focused on particular applications as indicated by their titles.
 A 200-level course in research methods should be taken in the first or second year (some research methods require statistics as a prerequisite).

 Breadth Requirement